 \section{Abstract}

 Resource-constrained Internet of Things (IoT) devices, from medical implants to small drones, must transmit sensitive telemetry under adversarial wireless channels while operating under stringent computing and energy budgets.
-Authenticated Encryption (AE) is essential for ensuring confidentiality, integrity, and authenticity.
+Authenticated Encryption (AE) is essential to ensure confidentiality, integrity, and authenticity.
 However, existing lightweight AE standards lack forward-security guarantees, compact tag aggregation, and offline-online (OO) optimizations required for modern high-throughput IoT pipelines.
-We introduce \dmd, the first provable secure Forward-secure and Aggregate Authenticated Encryption (FAAE) framework that extends and generalizes prior FAAE constructions through a lightweight key evolution mechanism, an OO-optimized computation pipeline, and a set of performance-tiered instantiations tailored to heterogeneous IoT platforms. \dmd~substantially reduces amortized offline preprocessing (up to $47\%$) and achieves up to an order-of-magnitude reduction in end-to-end latency for large telemetry batches.
-Our comprehensive evaluation across 64-bit ARM Cortex-A72, 32-bit ARM Cortex-M4, and 8-bit AVR architectures confirms that \dmd~consistently outperforms baseline \faae~variants and NIST lightweight AE candidates across authenticated encryption throughput and end-to-end verification latency while maintaining compact tag aggregation and strong breach resilience.
+We introduce \dmd, the first provably secure Forward-secure and Aggregate Authenticated Encryption (FAAE) framework that extends and generalizes prior FAAE constructions through a lightweight key evolution mechanism, an OO-optimized computation pipeline, and a set of performance-tier instantiations. \dmd~substantially reduces amortized offline preprocessing (up to $47\%$) and achieves up to an order-of-magnitude reduction in end-to-end latency for large telemetry batches.
+Our comprehensive evaluation on 64-bit ARM Cortex-A72, 32-bit ARM Cortex-M4 and 8-bit AVR architectures confirms that \dmd~outperforms baseline \faae~variants in authenticated encryption throughput and end-to-end verification latency while maintaining compact tag aggregation and strong breach resilience. \dmd~outperforms NIST lightweight AE candidates for medium and large payloads, while remaining competitive for small messages when amortized across batches.
 We formally prove the security of \dmd~and provide two concrete instantiations optimized for compliance and high efficiency.
 Our open-source release enables reproducibility and seamless integration into IoT platforms.

 \ccsdesc[500]{Security and Privacy~Cryptography~Symmetric Techniques~Authenticated Encryption}